Program Category: PhD Programs

 Current Musicology is a periodical published by the graduate students of the Music department.
 Students in the Musicology program are expected to participate as contributors and members of the editorial staff.

 Collegium Musicum aims to study music through performance and to acquaint students with neglected and unfamiliar compositions.
-Students in the Musicology and Composition programs are encouraged to participate actively in the performance of vocal and instrumental music.
-Activities are supervised by the graduate student director.
+Students are encouraged to participate actively in the performance of vocal and instrumental music.

 Columbia Composers, an organization of students enrolled in composition courses, each year presents a series of concerts of new music written by its members.
 Some of the concerts are given on campus and some off campus; they are broadcast occasionally on radio stations WKCR and WNYC.